 Is rosehip oil good in lip balm?

-In our Bare lip balm, we enjoy that rosehip seed oil makes the balms feel extra silky and moisturizing.
+In our Bare lip balm, we enjoy that rosehip seed oil makes the balms feel as smooth as silk and deeply moisturizing.
 Plus it gives the balm a rich golden color.

-We also find that when combined with the other ingredients, including jojoba and cocoa butter, the balm creates creating a lasting feeling of moisture.
-(No re-applying 50 time a day!)
+We also find that when combined with the other ingredients, including jojoba and cocoa butter, the balm creates a lasting feeling of moisture.
+(No re-applying 50 times a day!)

 And no, in case you’re wondering, rosehip seed oil does not stain or tint your skin or lips!